Jim Kyte: Winnipeg Jets (1982–1989)

-Pittsburgh Penguins (1989-1991)
+Pittsburgh Penguins (1989–1990)

-Kyte joined the Pittsburgh Penguins in the 1989-90, where in 56 games, he scored three goals and four points, as well as getting 125 penalty minutes.
+Kyte joined the Pittsburgh Penguins in the 1989–90, where in 56 games, he scored three goals and four points, as well as getting 125 penalty minutes.
 The Penguins failed to make the playoffs.

-The Penguins sent Kyte to begin the 1990-91 season with the Muskegon Lumberjacks of the International Hockey League (IHL).
+The Penguins sent Kyte to begin the 1990–91 season with the Muskegon Lumberjacks of the International Hockey League (IHL).
 In 25 games, Kyte scored two goals and seven points, as well as recording 157 penalty minutes.
 Kyte also appeared in one game with the Penguins, getting no points and two penalty minutes.

-On December 13, 1990, the Penguins traded Kyte to the Calgary Flames for Jiri Hrdina.
+On December 13, 1990, the Penguins traded Kyte to the Calgary Flames for Jiří Hrdina.

-Calgary Flames (1990-1992)
+Calgary Flames (1990–1992)

-Kyte finished the 1990-91 with the Calgary Flames, where in 42 games, he earned nine assists and 153 penalty minutes, helping the team reach the playoffs.
+Kyte finished the 1990–91 with the Calgary Flames, where in 42 games, he earned nine assists and 153 penalty minutes, helping the team reach the playoffs.
 In seven playoff games, Kyte had no points and seven penalty minutes, as the Flames lost to the Edmonton Oilers in the Smythe Division semi-finals.

-Kyte appeared in 21 games with Calgary in 1991-92, getting one assist and 107 penalty minutes.
+Kyte appeared in 21 games with Calgary in 1991–92, getting one assist and 107 penalty minutes.
 He also played in six games with the Salt Lake Golden Eagles of the IHL, earning an assist and nine penalty minutes.
 After the season, Kyte became a free agent.

-Ottawa Senators (1992-1993)
+Ottawa Senators (1992–1993)

 Kyte signed with the Ottawa Senators on September 10, 1992.
-He spent a majority of the 1992-93 season with the New Haven Senators of the American Hockey League (AHL), scoring six goals and 24 points in 63 games.
+He spent a majority of the 1992–93 season with the New Haven Senators of the American Hockey League (AHL), scoring six goals and 24 points in 63 games.
 In four games with Ottawa, Kyte earned an assist.
 Kyte was granted free agency after only one season with the Senators.

-Las Vegas Thunder (1993-1995)
+Las Vegas Thunder (1993–1995)

-Kyte signed with the Las Vegas Thunder of the IHL for the 1993-94 season.
+Kyte signed with the Las Vegas Thunder of the IHL for the 1993–94 season.
 In 75 games, Kyte scored two goals and 18 points, and accumulated 246 penalty minutes.
 In four playoff games, Kyte had an assist, and 51 penalty minutes.

-He played a second season with the Thunder in 1994-95, scoring three goals and 20 points in 76 games with the team.
+He played a second season with the Thunder in 1994–95, scoring three goals and 20 points in 76 games with the team.
 Kyte left the Thunder late in the season, as he signed with the San Jose Sharks.

-San Jose Sharks (1994-1996)
+San Jose Sharks (1994–1996)

 Kyte signed as a free agent with the San Jose Sharks on March 31, 1995.
-He finished the 1994-95 season with the Sharks, scoring two goals and seven points in 18 games, helping the team reach the post-season.
+He finished the 1994–95 season with the Sharks, scoring two goals and seven points in 18 games, helping the team reach the post-season.
 In 11 playoff games, Kyte had two assists, as the Sharks upset the favoured Calgary Flames in the Western Conference quarter-finals, before losing to the Detroit Red Wings in the second round of the playoffs.

-Kyte played in 57 games with San Jose in 1995-96, scoring a goal and eight points, and earning 146 penalty minutes, however, the team failed to make the playoffs.
+Kyte played in 57 games with San Jose in 1995–96, scoring a goal and eight points, and earning 146 penalty minutes, however, the team failed to make the playoffs.
 Kyte was granted free agency after the season.